Simple Linear Regression#

 The letter \(Y\), the dependent variable, represents the quantity we wish to understand, describe, or anticipate.

-a person’s wage
+a person’s wage in the technology industry

 In the model, \(Y\) is not a fixed number but a variable that changes across observations.